Baron von Steuben and Well Regulated American Volley Fire

 Volley Fire

-In the late 1700s, that meant close-order drill and volley fire.
+In the 1700s, and well into the 1800s, that meant close-order drill and volley fire.

 My history teachers who fell into the latter category sneered at what they called “Gentleman’s Battles,” two armies standing in lines and firing at one another.
 That’s because they didn’t know what they didn’t know, and they tried to picture that through contemporary eyes.
 In the modern era of the rifled bore, bullets go where they are aimed, so “an army marches on its stomach”–because (as Firesign Theater pointed out) when they stand up, they get shot.